-United States citizens or Permanent Residents may request a fee waiver by following the instructions and completing the waiver form in the application.
-International applicants must pay the application fee; they can't be granted a fee waiver.
+Only United States citizens or Permanent Residents may request a fee waiver by following the instructions and completing the waiver form in the payment section of the application.
+International applicants are not eligible and must pay the application fee.

-Can I send my application fee electronically or pay it with
+Q: Can I send my application fee electronically or pay it with a credit card?

 Q: Did you get my application?